yylin1/openshift-gitops-getting-started/README.md

 ![Argo CD - Cluster Config](images/gitops-11.png)

-You can also check that a namespace called `spring-petclinic` is created on the cluster.
+You can also check that a namespace called `user$數字-spring-petclinic` is created on the cluster.

 Now that the configuration sync is in place, any changes in the Git repository will be automatically detect by Argo CD and would change the status of the **cluster-configs** to `OutOfSync`, which implies a drift from the desired configuration.
 One can set the [sync policy to automated](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/) in order for Argo CD to automatically roll out changes form Git repository to the cluster.